Frequently Asked Questions

 The Covered Individual is ultimately responsible for ensuring that they make necessary disclosures to Emory required by this Policy and follow any management plan.
 Failure to do so shall be deemed a violation of Emory University Policy 7.7.
 The Investigator's department, Dean, and/or Research Compliance and Regulatory Affairs may inspect any necessary records to ensure compliance with the plan.
 Sanctions for non-compliance may include reprimands or other appropriate measures, up to and including termination.

-Generally, disclosures are not available to the public.
-However, when a PHS investigator has a Financial Conflict of Interest, federal regulations require Emory to provide certain information if requested.
+Generally, disclosure of financial interests are not available to the public.
+However, for PHS-funded awards (e.g., NIH), the federal regulations require Emory to provide certain information, if requested, when an FCOI is identified for “Senior/Key Personnel.”
 The information that Emory will provide is: the PHS Project Number, the name of the Investigator with a conflicted interest, the Investigator's title and role with respect to that project, the nature of the financial interest (e.g. equity, consulting fee, travel reimbursement, honorarium), the value of the financial interest (in ranges) or a statement that the value of the interest cannot be readily determined through reference to public prices or other reasonable measure of fair market value.
-The information will be sent to the requestor in a letter, and you will be copied.
+The information will be sent to the requestor in a letter within five business days of the request, and you will be copied.

 We may be obligated to share disclosures with funding agencies, collaborators, and/or regulatory agencies (i.e.; FDA, USDA, NIH etc.)

 Earnings received from a single entity that exceed $5,000 during the preceding 12 months constitute a Significant Financial Interest.
-You are not required to report a Significant Financial Interest in advance.
-However, because all financial interests must be reported within 30 days of acquiring them you might want to report earnings you anticipate will exceed the threshold.
+You are not required to report a Significant Financial Interest in advance of its receipt.
+However, because all financial interests received must be reported within 30 days of acquiring or discovering them, you might want to report earnings you anticipate will exceed the threshold to allow for an appropriate review to take place.

-Federal regulations require that institutions make information related to identified financial conflicts of interest publicly accessible.
-Information will be available for up to three years from the date the Financial Conflict of Interest (FCOI) information was last updated.
-Upon written request, Emory will provide written information regarding determinations of financial conflicts of interest made after August 24, 2012.
+Federal regulations require that institutions make information related to identified financial conflicts of interest of Senior/Key Personnel publicly accessible.
+Information will be available for up to seven years from the date the Financial Conflict of Interest (FCOI) information was last updated.
+Upon written request, Emory will provide written information regarding determinations of financial conflicts of interest.
 Please be aware that under no circumstances will Emory respond to inquiries sent via email or telephone.

 Written requests must contain the following: